freefloating-gazebo/freefloating_gazebo_demo/README.md

     `roslaunch freefloating_gazebo_demo manual.launch`
     Two gui will appear, allowing to control the axes of the body and the joints of the arm.

+The second example shows how to use steering thrusters and uses Gazebo only (rendering + dynamics):
+	`roslaunch freefloating_gazebo_demo steering_thrusters.launch`
+	Again, two gui will appear to control the thruste forces and two of the thruster orientation.